Best Gengar build in Pokémon UNITE | Dot Esports

-None of Gengar’s stats may look too overwhelming, but beware—the scariest part of this tricky Pokémon is its combo potential that will leave you looking at a respawn timer in seconds.
+None of Gengar’s stats may look too overwhelming, but beware: the scariest part of this tricky Pokémon is its combo potential that will leave you looking at a respawn timer within seconds.

-The Kanto region’s spooky ghosts, Gastly, Haunter, and Gengar, join the starting lineup of Pokémon in Pokémon UNITE, and bring with them the tricks that have made them some of the most popular Pokémon in the series.
-Holding true to their main series appearances, these Pokémon are quite frail though deal massive damage if left unchecked.
+The Kanto region’s spooky ghosts, Gastly, Haunter, and Gengar, join the starting lineup of Pokémon in Pokémon UNITE and bring with them the tricks that made the trio some of the most popular Pokémon in the series.
+Holding true to their main series’ appearances, these Pokémon are quite frail but can deal massive damage if left unchecked.

-These Pokémon are classified as expert-level Speedsters, which describes them very well.
-Players just getting used to this line may find themselves in bad situations often due to their inability to survive in most fights, as they boast one of the lowest defensive statlines in the game.
-But with that poor defense comes incredible potential for offense, though like their expert-level classification implies, none of these Pokémon is easy to master.
+These Pokémon are fittingly classified as expert-level Speedsters.
+Players just getting used to this line may often find themselves in bad situations due to the trio’s inability to survive in most fights, since they have one of the lowest defensive statlines in the game.
+With that poor defense comes an incredible potential for offense—though, as their expert-level classification implies, none of these Pokémon is easy to master.

 Purchasing a Gengar Unite License will set players back a whopping 10,000 Aeos coins.
 To be sure that Gengar will be worth the purchase, players should try out Gengar and its pre-evolutions in the Practice Area.